uabrc/uabrc.github.io/docs/help/support.md

     - Not like this:
         ![!Image showing reply with extraneous quoted text.
 Please do not do this.](images/support-watch-do-not-reply-like-this.png)

-If you prefer to use email to manage your ticket, please use the method of replying to emails from `support-watch@listserv.uab.edu`.
+If you prefer to use email to manage your ticket, please use the method of replying to emails from `askit@uab.edu`.
 Note that you will not be able to see any attachments this way.
-They are stripped off and added to the ticket in the ServiceNow web interface, available through the `RITM0000000` link in the `support-watch@listserv.uab.edu` emails.
+They are stripped off and added to the ticket in the ServiceNow web interface, available through the `RITM0000000` link in the emails you've received.

-If you prefer to use the ServiceNow web interface, please click the `RITM0000000` link in the email from `support-watch@listserv.uab.edu`.
+If you prefer to use the ServiceNow web interface, please click the `RITM0000000` link in the email replies.

 <!-- markdownlint-disable MD046 -->
 !!! important

     The UAB email server strips all potentially executable files from emails.
-This includes attachments with `.sh`, `.py` and `.exe` suffixes.
+This includes attachments with `.log`, `.sh`, `.py` and `.exe` suffixes.
 Zip files containing those files will also be stripped.
 If you need to send script examples to us please rename the files to have a `.txt` suffix and inform us of their original nature.
 <!-- markdownlint-enable MD046 -->

 ### What Types of Files can I Attach to Tickets?